 ….just to name a few!

-These additions for cats should be kept low, however, they can be added to dogs In greater amounts.
+These additions for cats should be kept low, however, they can be added to dogs diets in greater amounts.
+Cats should consume no more than 5%, and dogs should be no more than 15-20%.
 There are actually very few things dogs and cats can’t have, the quantity is what is most important to monitor.
 For example, large amounts of onions can cause Heinz body anemia.
 However, a small amount in tomato sauce, for example, is likely to be fine.
 Garlic is also safe and may actually benefit the immune system.
 It’s been used for many years as an effective flea & tick preventative.

 It’s always smart to avoid grapes and avocados because these may affect pets differently.
 Otherwise, it is ok to experiment with a small amount of new fruits and vegetables one at a time and to observe for any adverse reactions.
 Have fun and remember it is OK to share table food with your pet as long as it is fresh and healthy!